Installation and servicing instructions for stainless steel integrated heat pump (iHP X) cylinders.

 The top cover is simply placed over the top of the head unit with the side cut-out aligned with the connector panel.
 The top cover is then secured in place with four self-tapping screws (included).
 The locations for the screws are as indicated below by the red arrows.

-warning_109990Not installing the top cover mounting screws will result in air, and therefore heat, to be taken from the house.
+Not installing the top cover mounting screws will result in air, and therefore heat, to be taken from the house.
 The screws help ensure that the flow from the house is kept to a minimum.

 Air handling

-The iHP cylinder uses 150mm (6”) i.d. ducting for the exhaust and intake of air to the heat pump head unit.
+The iHP X cylinder uses 150mm (6”) i.d. ducting for the exhaust and intake of air to the heat pump head unit.
 The maximum length will vary depending on the complexity of the duct.

 All set-ups referred to within this manual are for the combined total duct length connected to the head unit’s inlet and outlet.